Hennin

 The hennin (hennin [enɛ̃]; possibly from Flemish henninck meaning cock or rooster) was a headdress in the shape of a cone, steeple, or truncated cone worn in the Late Middle Ages by European women of the nobility.
 They were most common in Burgundy and France, but also elsewhere, especially at the English courts, and in Northern Europe, Hungary and Poland.
 They were little seen in Italy.
 It is unclear what styles the word hennin described at the time, though it is recorded as being used in French areas in 1428, probably before the conical style appeared.
 The word does not appear in English until the 19th century.
 The term is therefore used by some writers on costume for other female head-dresses of the period.

-With many characters or stories in pop culture, the Hennin is the element used to identify princesses of any kind, as well as that of courtesans or any important woman of royalty.
+In pop culture, the hennin is often used to identify princesses and other important women in a royal court.